Lebanon: Geneva Call trains youth from political parties on law of armed conflict

 23rd August 2016 |

-With the support of Finland, Geneva Call launched a summer school on the rules of armed conflict for youth from different political parties in Lebanon.
+With the support of Finland, Geneva Call launched a summer school on the law of armed conflict for youth from different political parties in Lebanon.

 “This is a unique opportunity, a neutral space for Lebanese youth from various political backgrounds to discuss international standards regulating armed conflict”, said Finland’s Ambassador to Lebanon His Excellency Matti Lassila.
 “Finland has been supporting the commendable work of the NGO Geneva Call to promote humanitarian norms and the protection of civilians in Lebanon for the past two years.”